Are you interested in finding a fulfilling career that makes a difference in the community? Check out what jobs are available — we’re looking for you!

 Get involved with TIES on our social media platforms.

-The Immigrant Education Society (TIES) is located on the traditional territories of the Blackfoot and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikuni, the Kainai, the Tsuut’ina and the Stoney Nakoda First Nations, including Chiniki, Bearspaw, and Wesley First Nation.
-The City of Calgary is also home to the Métis Nation of Alberta, Region III.
+TIES is located on the traditional territories of the people of the Treaty 7 region, which includes the Blackfoot Confederacy comprising the Siksika, Piikani and Kainai First Nations, the Tsuut’ina First Nation, and the Stoney Nakoda including the Chiniki, Bearspaw and Wesley First Nations.
+The City of Calgary is also home to Métis Nation of Alberta, Region III.